Registration costs and concessions

 An eligible pensioner is anyone who holds or receives one of the following:

-- A current Pensioner Concession Card (PCC), issued by the Department of Human Services-Centrelink or the Department of Veterans' Affairs (DVA), showing a NSW address
+- A current Pensioner Concession Card (PCC), issued by Services Australia-Centrelink or the Department of Veterans' Affairs (DVA), showing a NSW address

 - A DVA Gold Card endorsed 'TPI' (Totally & Permanently Incapacitated)